Hobart for kids: best things to do

 What do you get when you mix nature, culture and a whole lot of fun?
 Here are the very best places to take the little ones for a mind-blowing adventure in the city of Hobart.

-Kids and museums are only friends for a short time but when it’s as mind-blowing as MONA, there is plenty to mesmerise everyone.
-The experience starts when you board the funky camouflaged ferry at the Brooke Street Pier – the anklebiters will love hanging from the animal sculptures and riding the sheep statues on the outside deck.
+Kids and museums are only friends for a short time but when it’s as mind-blowing as the Museum of Old and New Art (Mona), there is plenty to mesmerise everyone.
+The experience starts when you board the funky camouflaged ferry at the Brooke Street Pier – the little ones will love hanging from the animal sculptures and riding the sheep statues on the outside deck.

-Other kid-friendly highlights over three levels of artworks include Richard Wilson’s 20:50 and Grotto by Randy Polumbo, while light shows and short films enchant children of all ages.
+Other kid-friendly highlights over three levels of artworks include Richard Wilson’s oily sculpture 20:50 and Grotto by Randy Polumbo, while light shows and short films enchant children of all ages.

 Get a history lesson at Port Arthur

-Port Arthur, a 90-minute drive south-east from Hobart along the Arthur Highway, is certainly worth the journey to visit one of the most well-preserved and significant convict-era sites in Australia.
+A 90-minute drive south-east of Hobart, Port Arthur is worth the journey to visit one of the most well-preserved and significant convict-era sites in Australia.
 Glide around the port on a harbour cruise (included in the entry fee) while the boat’s captain tells stories about the prisoners’ escape attempts, then wander around the 19th-century prison cells and crumbling exercise yards to picture the history in action.

 Imagining the intense challenges of a convict’s experience, their hands raw from manual labour, in freezing conditions, far from their homeland in what was described as a “god-forsaken” island, will give kids a history lesson that no big-city classroom can replicate.

 Discover Bruny Island

 Bruny Island is famous for its white wallabies and rugged beauty.
 It’s a 30km drive south from Hobart to Kettering, where you can catch the ferry to the island.